Giuseppe Tartini: Death

+Memorials

 Tartini's home town, Piran (now in Slovenia), has a statue of him in the square, which was the old harbour, originally Roman, named Tartini Square (Tartinijev trg, Piazza Tartini).
 Silted up and obsolete, the port was cleared of debris, filled, and redeveloped.
 One of the old stone warehouses is now the Hotel Giuseppe Tartini.

 His birthday is celebrated by a concert in the main town cathedral.

 Compositions

 Today, Tartini's most famous work is the "Devil's Trill Sonata", a solo violin sonata that requires a number of technically demanding double stop trills and is difficult even by modern standards.
 According to a legend embroidered upon by Madame Blavatsky, Tartini was inspired to write the sonata by a dream in which the Devil appeared at the foot of his bed playing the violin.

-Almost all of Tartini's works are violin concerti (at least 135) and violin sonatas.
+Almost all of Tartini's works are violin concerto (at least 135) and violin sonatas (at least 100).
 Tartini's compositions include some sacred works such as a Miserere, composed between 1739 and 1741 at the request of Pope Clement XII, and a Stabat Mater, composed in 1769.
 He also composed trio sonatas and a sinfonia in A. Cataloguing Tartini's compositions is a challenge for scholars and editors.
 Tartini never dated his manuscripts, and revised works that had been completed or even published long before, making it difficult to determine when a work was written, when it was revised, and the extent of the revisions.
 The scholars Minos Dounias and Paul Brainard have attempted to divide Tartini's works into periods based entirely on the stylistic characteristics of the music.

 Sixty-two manuscripts with compositions of Tartini are housed at the Biblioteca comunale Luciano Benincasa in Ancona.

 Luigi Dallapiccola wrote a piece called Tartiniana based on various themes by Tartini.